Nephila polyamine toxin 8

 Nephila polyamine toxin 8 (or NPTX-8) is a type of polyamine toxin found in the venom of the Trichonephila clavata spider.
-It is a potent inhibitor of ionotropic glutamate receptors, which play a role in various psychological and neurological diseases.
+It is a potent inhibitor of ionotropic glutamate receptors, causing paralysis of insects.

 Etymology and source

 The first word in the name "nephila polyamine toxin 8" (NPTX-8) is from the genus of the Trichonephila clavata spider (the Joro spider).
 Trichonephila clavata is native to East Asia and is found throughout China, Japan (except Hokkaidō), Korea, and Taiwan.